AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ---
 title: DITA map report from the Guides Map Console
 description: Generate DITA map reports from map console in AEM Guides.
-Learn how to generate excel sheet for a topic list, multimedia, metadata, and broken links reports.
+Learn how to view and download excel sheet for a topic list, multimedia, metadata, and broken links reports.
 exl-id: 2f202b41-85d9-4a5a-aa28-e25715ce5e2e
 feature: Report Generation
 role: User